onap/vnfrqts-requirements/docs/Chapter5.rst

 **Example (volume template):**

     In this example, the {vm-type} has been left as a variable.
-    {vm-type} is described in section 4.1.
+    {vm-type} is described in section 5.b {vm-type}.
 If the VM was a load balancer, the {vm-type} could be defined as “lb”

 .. code-block:: python